 • “Myths – Test Drive” in Germany at the Winter 2016 Munich Jewellery Week; and at the Augo Avco gallery in Leonidio Arcada, Greece.

-Dinan teaches enameling and creative techniques through her popular online classes and at workshops in Mechanicsburg, Pa., at Metalwerx in Waltham, Mass. (scheduled March 2018), and at the Littleton (N.H.)
-Art Gallery (scheduled April 2018).
+Dinan teaches enameling and creative techniques through her popular online classes and at workshops in Mechanicsburg, Pa., at Metalwerx in Waltham, Mass.,at the Littleton (N.H.)
+Studio School, and Castle Hill for the Arts (Truro Center, Mass.) scheduled for June 2018.
 At the August 2017 Enamelist Society biennial conference in Tennessee, she was a class assistant to renown enamel artists Mary Lee Raye and Ruth Ball.

 In addition to creating commission pieces for American and international clients, Dinan takes part in many New England shows including the Button Factory in Portsmouth (NH); The Vintage Bazaar Fair in Massachusetts and Maine; at the September 2017 Fall Equinox Fest in Exeter (NH); and in November 2017, at the Brickbottom Open Studios in Somerville, Mass.